josietrent/Super-Sunshine-Autos/README.md

-# Super-Sunshine-Autos
+# The Eventide Chronicles: Episode 2 - Miami

-A hard coded version of the Super Sunshine Autos Memory Module for Grand Theft Auto: Vice City.
+A Total Conversion mod for Grand Theft Auto: Vice City.